 In contrast to the enterprise-first philosophy behind FaunaDB’s design and implementation, we took a cloud-first approach to our launch.
 FaunaDB’s unique multi-tenant, QoS-managed architecture makes it ideal for serverless delivery.
-FaunaDB Serverless Cloud makes FaunaDB instantly available to every developer for free.
+FaunaDB Cloud makes FaunaDB instantly available to every developer for free.
 At the same time, it forces us to truly eat our own dogfood —by operating a global, multi-cloud FaunaDB cluster exactly like our enterprise customers do.

-FaunaDB Serverless Could is deployed to Amazon Web Services, Google Cloud Platform, and soon Microsoft Azure, supporting production applications at global scale.
+FaunaDB Could is deployed to Amazon Web Services, Google Cloud Platform, and soon Microsoft Azure, supporting production applications at global scale.

 While other databases can claim some level of feature parity with FaunaDB, they are either unproven in production use or they require a massive operational investment to productionize successfully.